 Through our newly established Local Public Health Improvement Team (LPHiT) we will co-ordinate and manage a public health support hub tailored to community planning partners and local authorities.
-The aim of the programme is to support community planning partners' and local authorities' contribution to national public health priorities and to also help tackle specific locally determined priorities (such as community wealth building and child poverty).
+The aim of the programme is to support community planning partners' and local authorities' contribution to national public health priorities and to also help tackle specific locally determined priorities (such as community wealth building, child poverty).

-- Have established programme resources, governance and oversight - Put in place the main staff team - Scoped out our core offer and start implementing - Work with a small number of pilot sites to develop and refine the core offer - Learn lessons from the pilot sites and finalise a core offer to roll out to all Community Planning Partnerships (CPPs) and Local Authorities (LAs) In 2023/24 we will: - Deliver at least one core service to every CPPs and Local Authority - Start to pilot our wider public health offer
+- Established programme resource, governance and oversight - Put in place the main staff team - Scope out our core offer and start implementing - Work with a small number of pilot sites to develop and refine the core offer - Learn lessons from the pilot sites and finalised a core offer to roll out all CPPs and LAs

+- Deliver at least one core service to every CPPs and Local Authority - Start to pilot our wider public health offer

-• Deliver our full range of public health support and expertise to all CPPs and local authorities
+Deliver our full range of public health support and expertise to all CPPs and local authorities